diagrams/diagrams-doc/manual/diagrams-manual.rst

 Bounding boxes
 --------------

+.. container:: todo

+  Expand on this section, based on Michael Sloan's recent refactoring.

 Envelopes (see `Working with envelopes`_) are more flexible and compositional than bounding boxes for the purposes of combining diagrams.
 However, occasionally it is useful for certain applications